 However, treatment for keloid scars exist.
 There exists varied treatments depending of the severity of the scarring and depending on each person’s unique reaction to treatment.
 The treatment prescribed may include one or more of the following: freezing the tissue to kill skin cells, moisturizing oils to soften the tissue, corticosteroid injections to reduce inflammation, laser treatments aimed at reducing scar tissue.
 In some instances, radiation of the affected area may be required or other types of surgical removal.

 If you have experienced trauma resulting from a dog bite or animal attack, please consult with an experienced dog bit lawyer.
-The Law Offices of Edward A. Smith has been handling animal attack cases since 1982 and have been very successful in obtaining positive results for their clients.
-To learn more about The Law Offices of Edward A. Smith, see their client reviews on Yelp or Avvo.
+The Edward A Smith Law Offices has been handling animal attack cases since 1982 and have been very successful in obtaining positive results for their clients.
+To learn more about The Edward A Smith Law Offices, see their client reviews on Yelp or Avvo.
 They can be contacted anytime via live chat on their website, www.autoaccident.com or via telephone at (800) 404-5400.

 Image attribution: This file comes from Wellcome Images, a website operated by Wellcome Trust, a global charitable foundation based in the United Kingdom.
 [CC-BY-4.0 (http://creativecommons.org/licenses/by/4.0)], via Wikimedia Commons